BEC Program Staff

 Prince George

-Reporting to the Regional Research Ecologist, Bruce’s duties include identifying needs, conducting research, and preparing extension materials.
-He is involved with a range of projects that currently include the development of a new Biogeoclimatic Ecosystem Classification field guide for boreal forests, long term tracking of stand and vegetation dynamics in post mountain pine beetle attacked stands, and natural disturbance and mixedwood stand structure.
+Bruce’s duties include public and government client assistance, identifying needs, conducting research, preparing extension materials, training and teaching.
+He is involved with a range of projects that currently include biogeoclimatic ecosystem classification, long term tracking of stand and vegetation dynamics in post mountain pine beetle attacked stands, tree stress and climate change and structural and regeneration dynamics associated with retention silvicultural systems.
 His areas of interest are plant and habitat ecology, stand and landscape attributes associated with natural disturbance dynamics and the relationship between ecosystem processes, secondary stand structure, and retention silvicultural systems.

 Mike Ryan